bonaventuresimeon/hands-on-devops-cloudnative/4.0 - Deploy to K8s/readme.md

 ### Prerequisite
-- Your Cluster is ready and was created using Port mapping, ie ensure your cluster `kind-config.yaml` looks like this
+- Your Cluster is ready and was created using Port mapping, ie ensure your cluster `kind-config.yaml` looks like this.Including container port mapping .
+Ensure to add these ports on your security group

 ```yml
 kind: Cluster